file-format/Products/content/en/word-processing/cpp/duckx/index.md

 <p>DuckX is an Open Source free C++ Library that enables software developers to work with Microsoft Word (DOCX) inside their own applications.
 The API can read, write and edit MS Word documents, which have the <em>.docx</em> file extension.</p>
-<p>The API is very stable and provides supports for many important word processing features such as creating and saving DOCX document, paragraph addition, heading, inserting text, adding tables, adding images, paragraph styles, applying text formatting and much more.</p>
+<p>The API is stable and provides supports for many important word processing features such as creating and saving DOCX document, paragraph addition, heading, inserting text, adding tables, adding images, paragraph styles, applying text formatting and much more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}